Pigamer37/animeflv-stremio-addon/README.md

 ## Normal use:
 ### Install by copying <stremio://animeflv-stremio-addon.onrender.com/manifest.json> on your browser or paste <https://animeflv-stremio-addon.onrender.com/manifest.json> on the stremio addons search bar
 This addon provides metadata and streaming options from AnimeFLV.
 It offers a catalog with airing anime on the homepage, and a searchable catalog of all AnimeFLV.
 Additionally, when you open an item on Stremio that matches some parameters set in the manifest (generated on [`index.js`](index.js)), or whenever you start watching something, the platform will call this addon.
-When the program can get the data for the item you are about to watch, some metadata will be provided and/or streaming options will appear as "AnimeFLV - ..." (the ones marked as external just open the link on your browser, working on getting more sources to be watchable directly on Stremio, as StreamTape is currently the only one).
+When the program can get the data for the item you are about to watch, some metadata will be provided and/or streaming options will appear as "AnimeFLV - ..." (the ones marked as external just open the link on your browser, working on getting sources to be watchable directly on Stremio).

 > [!TIP]
 > ### Recommendations: